 - Face masks

 We rented a sander from Home Depot with three different types of sandpaper: a 24, 60, and 80 grit.
+For your own DIY project, you may want to select your own sander.
+There are many to choose from.
+See here for a comparison of such products – Matrix Schleifer Test und Vergleich.
 You’ll want to start with the lowest grit first and work your way up, getting more fine as you go.

 I was nervous at first because I had heard that using these sanders wasn’t easy – you have to begin moving immediately after turning the sander on, or you’ll grind the wood down and destroy your floors.
 I didn’t sand at all (since I’m pregnant and didn’t want to inhale anything harmful), but Brandon said that the drum sander was the easiest part once he got the hang of it.
 Before actually engaging the sander, he did a “practice run” by moving the sander across the floor (without the sander engaged) to get a feel for how it moved.

 Make sure you wear a face mask the whole time so you don’t inhale anything!
 You can buy good ones here.

 Step 1: Moving with the grain, sand the entire center of the room, getting as close to the edges as possible without touching the trim.
 Like I mentioned, you’ll have to sand the room first with 24 grit sandpaper.
 Then, once that is complete, move to 60, and finally to 80, for a total of three times.